-Under the umbrella of the Food Security Programme sits 4 separate components, 3 of which contribute directly to the graduation vision.
-These are the PSNP, the Household Asset Building Programme (HABP)(formerly the Other Food Security Programmes-OFSP) and the Complementary Community Investments (CCI) programme.
-While the PSNP is designed to protect existing assets and ensure a minimum level of food consumption, the OFSP, and more recently HABP, is designed to encourage households to increase incomes generated from agricultural activities and to build up assets through extension and credit services.
-Furthermore, the newer CCI programme has been designed specifically for pastoralist regions to provide an environment conducive to widespread graduation.
+Under the umbrella of the Food Security Programme sits four separate components, three of which contribute directly to the graduation vision.
+These are the PSNP, the Household Asset Building Programme (HABP) (formerly the Other Food Security Programmes - OFSP) and the Complementary Community Investments (CCI) programme.
+While the PSNP is designed to protect existing assets and ensure a minimum level of food consumption, the OFSP, and more recently HABP, are designed to encourage households to increase incomes generated from agricultural activities and to build up assets through extension and credit services.
+Furthermore, the newer CCI programme has been designed specifically for pastoralist regions to provide an enabling environment that is intended to facilitate widespread graduation.
+For instance, provision of large-scale community-wide irrigation systems is provided with the purpose of supporting ex-pastoralists' livelihoods.
 There are two types of graduation in the FSP.
 The first is graduation off the PSNP transfer, after which households are entitled to a further year of support through the HABP programme, at which point they graduate from the FSP programme.

-The diagram below, taken from the PSNP 2010-2014 plan illustrates the theory behind the two stages of graduation.
-Starting at the lower left hand quadrant of the diagram, ultra poor and chronically food insecure households are targeted with PSNP transfers.
-Simultaneously, intensive support in the form of tailored products and financial literacy and savings facilities are encouraged and provided so that households can stabilise assets and over-time move out of poverty.
-As households become less vulnerable and poor extensions services, CCI (where appropriate), business advice (OFSP and HABP) are provided.
-As households economic base become stronger they reach the first threshold for graduation - the first red line denoting graduation from the PSNP.
-These households will likely need further support through extension and credit provision, provide under the FSP.
+The figure below, taken from the PSNP 2010-2014 plan illustrates the theory behind the two stages of graduation.
+Starting at the lower left hand quadrant of the diagram, ultra-poor and chronically food insecure households are targeted with PSNP transfers.
+Simultaneously, intensive support in the form of tailored products and financial literacy and savings facilities are encouraged and provided so that households can stabilise assets and over time move out of poverty.
+As households become less vulnerable and poor, extension services, CCI (where appropriate) and business advice (OFSP and HABP) are provided.
+As 'households' economic base become stronger they reach the first threshold for graduation the first red line denoting graduation from the PSNP.
+These households will likely need further support through extension and credit provision, provided under the FSP.
 This will enable them to accumulate assets.
-At some point the households will become strong enough to support themselves and will graduate off the FSP altogether (this is the second level of graduation).
+At some point the households should become resilient enough to support themselves and will graduate off the FSP altogether.
+This is the second level of graduation.